hxfdarling/Clipboard/README.md

 # clipboard

-get file path from win32 clipboard by nodejs
+get data(file path,text) from clipboard by nodejs. support win32 and osx

 ## build for nwjs